-New trees planted on campus will be coordinated by the campus arborist.
+New trees planted on campus will be coordinated by the Landscape Services Supervisor.
 Tree species will be selected based on the characteristics of the planting site and the objectives for installing the tree.
-Nursery stock will be examine for the existence of circling/girdling roots, pests/pathogens, vigor and structure.
+Nursery stock will examine for the existence of circling/girdling roots, pests/pathogens, vigor and structure.
 Any nursery stock with circling/girdling roots, pests/pathogens, reduced tree vigor or poor structure will be rejected.
-No multi-stemmed nursery stock will be planted unless authorized by the campus arborist.
-The sites for tree planting and the spacing between new trees will be coordinated by the campus arborist.
+No multi-stemmed nursery stock will be planted unless authorized by the Landscape Services Supervisor.
+The sites for tree planting and the spacing between new trees will be coordinated by the Landscape Services Supervisor and the Director of Facilities Campus Services.